dvera/riskreport/disease/index.md

 - [All-Cause Mortality](/disease/mortality/)

-## Reading this Section
+## About this Section

-This section provides a two-page report for each of the seven (7) diseases listed above.
-The first page will include a description and a table below including the strength values for the most predictive biomarkers for that disease, as well as the VMR for that biomarker.
+This section provides two parts.
+The first part includes a description of the disease category and a table portraying the strength values for our model's most predictive biomarkers for that disease, as well as the VMR for each biomarker.
+Note that VMR in this section are overall ranges, rather than values for a specific disease.

 ![legendvmr](/assets/images/legend_strength_v2.png)

-**VMRs in this section are overall ranges, rather than for a specific disease.** The second page includes risk ratios for each of the included biomarkers.
+The second part of each disease page includes disease-specific risk multipliers for each of the included biomarkers.
-{: .note }

 ![legendrr](/assets/images/legend_rr_v2.png)